What Is an Employee Pulse Survey?

 Why Use Pulse Surveys?

 As global competition intensifies and technological change accelerates, "pulse surveys" are becoming more popular for monitoring employee engagement and achieving continuous improvement.

 When done the right way, engagement pulse surveys can have many benefits.
 During the time between full engagement surveys, pulse surveys are a way to make sure improvements are on track.
 They also provide a way to check engagement levels and team progress more frequently.

 When to Use Pulse Surveys

-Conducting pulse surveys exclusively, without conducting more comprehensive employee engagement surveys periodically, can generate more questions than answers.
-So, we recommend conducting a full employee engagement survey annually, and focused pulse surveys in between.
+Conducting pulse surveys exclusively, without conducting a more comprehensive employee engagement survey periodically, can generate more questions than answers.
+We recommend conducting a full employee engagement survey annually, and focused pulse surveys in between.
 The exact frequency for pulse surveys depends on the responsiveness of the organization, but we generally suggest doing them every 3-6 months.
-Below is a summary of the typical process timing.
+Below is a summary of the typical process and timing.

 Why Organizations Prefer Our Pulse Surveys

 Our pulse survey is available at no extra charge and fully integrated into our platform for maximum efficiency.
 One key benefit is that the engagement pulse survey provides extreme flexibility to cater to each organization's specific needs, enabling you to solicit follow-up feedback or check the status on any survey items from employees at any time.

 When using our interactive dashboard, you can easily flag survey items that need attention by clicking next to them.
 The flagged items are then listed in the Action Plan, where you can add tasks and due dates.
 There, you can also initiate pulse surveys, to check progress, as shown in this .